FilippoOlivo/Foundations_of_HPC_Assignment/excercise1/README.md

 # Excercise 1
-he aim of the excercise is to implement a parallel version of the Conway's Game of Life through MPI and OpenMP.
+The aim of the excercise is to implement a parallel version of the Conway's Game of Life through MPI and OpenMP.
 Game of life is a zero player game which evolution depends only on the initial conditions.
 In this project I have implemented three possible iteration tecniques:

 - Static iteration: we freeze the system at each state $s_i$ and then we evaluate the new cell status $s_{i+1}$ based on the system at state $s_i$

 - Ordered iteration: we start from the cell (0,0) and we evolve by lines

 - Wave iteration: wave that spread in diagonal from cell (0,0)

+In src directory you can find the source code.

+- iterate_static.c: perform the static evolution
+- iterate_ordered.c: perform the ordered evolution
+- iterate_wave.c: perform the wave evolution
+- initialize.c: perform the initialization of the world
+- read_write_pgm.c: file that read and write from/to a .pgm file

 ## Compilation